Top SQL Interview Questions One Needs On Their Fingertips!!!

 A clustered index is basically used to rearrange the physical order of the table and search based on key values.
 While the non-clustered index does not alter the physical order of the table and rather maintains the logical order of the database.
-Each table can only has one clustered index, while each table can comprise of maximum of 999 clustered index.
-Other differences includes:
+Each table can only have one clustered index, while each table can comprise a maximum of 999 clustered indexes.
+Other differences include:

 - Clustered index sort and store data row in the table or view based on their key value, while non-cluster has a structure separate from the data row.

 - Clustered indexes store the data information and the data itself whereas non-clustered index stores only the information, and then it will refer you to the data stored in clustered data.

 - Reading from a clustered index is much faster than reading from a non-clustered index from the same table.

 15. What are Joins?
 What is the most widely used SQL Join?

 Just as the name suggests, joins are the functions to merge two tables or retrieve data from the tables.
 Although it depends on the relationship between the tables.
 The types of SQL joins: